greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/data_loading.html.md

     ```

 -   By default, `gpfdist` assumes a maximum record size of 32K.
 To load data records larger than 32K, you must increase the maximum row size parameter by specifying the `-m <*bytes*>` option on the `gpfdist` command line.
 If you use `gpload`, set the `MAX_LINE_LENGTH` parameter in the `gpload` control file.

-    > **Note** Integrations with Informatica Power Exchange are currently limited to the default 32K record length.

 ### <a id="addinfo"></a>Additional Information